“What are the ingredients in a baby soap and why do you recommend we use a baby ubtan instead?”

 The best and safest way to bathe a newborn, a baby with sensitive skin, for that matter, any baby, is with a good ayurvedic, herbal ubtan.

-HOWEVER: all baby ubtans are not necessarily good for your baby.
+HOWEVER: not all baby ubtans are good for your baby.
 In our work, we have seen the following issues with the few other brands that offer baby ubtans:

-- High use of drying astringent herbs like Turmeric – While turmeric is an excellent herb, it cannot be used in high proportion in baby ubtans as it is very drying on skin
+- High use of drying astringent herbs like Turmeric – While turmeric is an excellent herb, it should be used with care in baby ubtans as it can be very drying on skin – this is especially a concern in cases of eczema or highly dry skin .
+Many formulations in the market over-rely on turmeric which may not be suitable for all kinds of skin.

 - No Seasonal variation practiced in formulation: Ayurveda teaches us that herbs should be used seasonally.
 We cannot use highly cooling herbs in Winter and vice versa.
-However, many brands of baby ubtan do not vary their formulation properly by season.
-This can also affect baby adversely.
+For example, in Vasanta Ritu, which we are currently in, Ayurveda tells us that we should use both Mushta (nutgrass) and Khadira (Khair) in the skin formulations.
+Both these herbs are astringent and are excellent for this Ritu to avoid any Pitta / Kapha based eruptions.
+However, many brands of baby ubtan do not vary their formulation properly by season – the formulations remain the same through the year.

 Krya Baby Ubtans & Body wash powders: Ideal, traditional product for Baby’s skin